maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 with more than one documents.
 The main purpose of the interface's
 ***deleteDoc*** operation is to allow the service provider to remove documents already uploaded for a registered service Instance.
-It is implemented following the REST methodology using a DELETE HTTP method.
+It is implemented following the REST methodology, using a DELETE HTTP method.
 It receives as an input the ID of the Doc object to be deleted.
 The MSR will respond with the outcome of the deletion operation, whether successful or not.